 You or your representative were not present at the hearing (and you had indicated that you wanted this)some other procedural irregularity

 Essentially if you cannot understand how the Tribunal came to its decision or you feel that the Tribunal was in some way unfair, you may be able to show that the Tribunal erred in Law.
 In order to do this you will need to know the reasoning behind the Tribunal decision – thus you must request a statement of reasons for the Tribunal decision.
 Any request for a statement of reasons must be made within one calendar month of the Tribunal sending you or informing you of its decision.

-You can ask the Tribunal to extend time to issue a statement of reasons, if you have a good reason for requesting one late, but the Tribunal does not have to grant your request.
-You should also ask for the Record of Proceedings.
+You can ask the Tribunal to extend the time to issue a statement of reasons if you have a good reason for requesting one late, but the Tribunal does not have to grant your request.
+You should also ask for the Record of the Proceedings.
 This will be the Tribunal Judge’s handwritten notes of the hearing.
 These must also be requested within 1 calendar month.

 I would be delighted to help you with your legal matters.

 For a free initial consultation please call 0203 9729011 or email me using the contact form below.